Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Introduction

-where $(Y_n,X_n)\in\mathbb{R}^{d_y}\times\mathbb{R}^{d_x}$, $\Delta\geq 0$, $\{\epsilon_n\}_{n\geq 1}$ a sequence of $\mathbb{R}^{d_y}-$valued independently and identically distributed (i.i.d.) noises and for technical reasons $1\leq d_y<d_x$, and $A_n$ a sequence of $d_y\times d_x$ real matrices of full row rank.
-The low noise case could be interpreted as $\Delta$ small (e.g.~$\Delta=10^{-6}$) and the degenerate case with $\Delta=0$.
-As was noticed by \cite{zhu}, this scenario is important in many applications where it is expected that the signal dynamics is strongly driving the observed data; see \cite{app1,app2} for example.
-From a mathematical perspective, in the case $\Delta=0$ one has to define the filter on a sequence of manifolds $\mathsf{M}_n=\{x\in\mathbb{R}^{d_x}:y_n-A_nx=0\}$ and indeed this has been explored, for instance, in \cite{zhu}.
-In the context of fitting a single model for example the smoothing distribution (that is of $X_0,\dots,X_n|y_1,\dots,y_n$ with $n$ fixed) sampling on manifolds has been quite well investigated using Markov chain Monte Carlo (MCMC) in several interesting contexts; see for example \cite{bhar,byrne,graham_st,graham,zappa}.
-The extension to the filtering problem seems only to be considered in \cite{zhang,zhu}, although \cite{zhang} do not consider a manifold that has been defined by the data such as $\mathsf{M}_n$.
-The approach of \cite{zhu} is to leverage sequential MCMC and as such relies on the afore-mentioned MCMC literature.
-The methodology there is particularly useful in high-dimensions ($d_x$ large) but can be computationally expensive for moderate dimensional problems that the PF itself is well-suited towards and it is this latter direction that we follow in this paper.
+Indeed this setting has been explored, for instance, in \cite{zhu}.
+In a non-sequential context when one targets a single distribution (e.g., the smoothing law of $X_0,\dots,X_n|y_1,\dots,y_n$ with $n$ fixed), sampling on manifolds has been quite well investigated using Markov chain Monte Carlo (MCMC) in several interesting contexts; see for example \cite{bhar,byrne,graham_st,graham,zappa}.
+The extension to the filtering problem seems only to be considered in \cite{zhang,zhu}, although \cite{zhang} do not consider a manifold that has been defined by the data such as $\mathsf{M}_n$ written above.
+The approach of \cite{zhu} is to leverage sequential MCMC and as such it relies on the afore-mentioned MCMC literature.
+Such methodology is particularly relevant in high-dimensions ($d_x$ large) but can be computationally expensive for moderate dimensional problems.
+Instead, within this latter class of filtering problems it is natural to consider PFs and this is the direction we follow in the present work.

+In a more general context, understanding the filtering problem in this low noise regime has been the focus of many studies investigating continuous time dynamics and devising robust (extended) Kalman-Bucy type approximations of the filter \cite{brigo,katzur, milheiro, picard1, picard2} or establishing large deviations results for low $\Delta$ \cite{hijab,pardoux}, see also \cite{kutoyants} for a recent review.
+In general, we need to stress that the filtering distributions are typically analytically intractable except in fairly simple models, such as ones involving linear and Gaussian dynamics.
+Using approximations such as the extended Kalman filter or variants are biased and most often do not perform well for many models.
+Given also the increasing accuracy of many sensors used in practice it is important to design PFs that perform well for degenerate or low observation noise case.

+The application of {plain} PFs for low noise problems seldom works well due to the informative likelihoods resulting to very low weights for most particles.
+This is well-known and illustrated later in this article.
+The main idea of our work is to {reparameterize} and cast the given filtering problem as one of sampling on a sequence of manifolds, \emph{both in the degenerate setting and in the low noise one}. {For instance}, in the context of \eqref{eq:add_noise_ex}, for $\Delta > 0$, we work with the sequence of manifolds:

+A key idea then is that one can carefully define PFs on $\mathsf{M}_n$ and $\widetilde{\mathsf{M}}_n$, so that the algorithm in the low noise case will be robust by admitting a cost $\mathcal{O}(1)$ w.r.t.~$\Delta$, and will thus converge, in a proper sense, to the PF for the degenerate case of $\Delta=0$.